-- 1. Champion Brazil's leadership in global discussions: Advocate for solutions that reflect the realities of middle-income countries, building on Brazil's experience and unique perspective in international climate and development forums. - Strengthen implementation of existing policies and frameworks: Prioritize effective delivery of current policies by increasing support for key institutions such as IBAMA and Funai, advancing the Forest Code, and fulfilling commitments under regional and international agreements like the Belém Declaration and Escazú Agreement. - 3.
-Enhance action against environmental crime: Improve coordination among agencies, streamline judicial processes, and invest in enforcement and monitoring to prevent environmental crimes, improve supply chain traceability and protect environmental defenders, vulnerable territories and communities. - 4.
-Support and empower vulnerable communities: Expand sustainable livelihood opportunities, ensure the protection of indigenous and traditional land rights, and provide resources for grassroots organizations to strengthen resilience and local advocacy. - 5.
+- 1. Champion Brazil's leadership in global discussions: Seize the opportunity of hosting COP 30 to take a leadership role on climate, environment, peace and security.
+Leverage Brazil's broad diplomatic influence to advocate for awareness and solutions, including those that reflect the realities of middle-income countries, building on Brazil's unique experience and perspective. - 2.
+Strengthen implementation of existing policies and frameworks: Prioritize effective delivery of current policies by increasing support for key institutions such as IBAMA and Funai, advancing the Forest Code, and fulfilling commitments under regional and international agreements like the Belém Declaration and Escazú Agreement. - 3.
+Enhance action against environmental crime: Improve coordination among agencies, streamline judicial processes, and invest in enforcement and monitoring to prevent environmental crimes, improve supply chain traceability and protect environmental defenders, vulnerable territories and communities.
+Facilitate transnational cooperation. - 4.
+Support and empower vulnerable communities: Expand sustainable livelihood opportunities, ensure the protection of indigenous and traditional land rights, and provide resources for grassroots organizations to strengthen resilience and local advocacy.
+Use the COP 30's People's Circle to listen to the voices of affected communities from around the globes. - 5.
 Promote inclusive dialogue: Encourage constructive engagement among diverse stakeholders-including agribusiness and conservation sectors-to identify shared solutions that advance human security, development, and environmental sustainability.